 Carol Wong, managing director for Asia Pacific at the firm, said the recent deregulation of capital controls by the Chinese government has opened up China’s markets even further for foreign investors.

-, Old Mutual Wealth – which OMGI is part of – reported a 31% year-on-year fall in profits for the first six months of 2016, despite "very strong" net client cash flows.
+Earlier this month, Old Mutual Wealth – which OMGI is part of – reported a 31% year-on-year fall in profits for the first six months of 2016, despite "very strong" net client cash flows.
 Net inflows were up 39% to £3.2 billion (€3.7 billion).
 Flows into Old Mutual Global Investors were "particularly good", with assets under management up 7% from the end of 2015 to £111.2 billion.

 ©2016 funds europe